Self Defense Weapon FAQ’s

-So what do I start with?
 I always suggest you start with the “digital starter kit”.
 It comes with a defender 1 and the unlimited online training, which covers most of the tools available.
-It truly is a lunching point for the purchase of the tools you might need for your self defense.
+It truly is a launching point for the purchase of the tools you might need for your self defense.

-Why so many models?
 Each model brings a new feature or two into play for your self defense.
 The guppy being the first model which brought the concept of “kinetic energy” attacks to the tool design.
 The Rabbit being the next one brought the digit capture capability and the soft tissue capture capability.
 The defender 1 brought the “power of the point” to your self defense.
-Each model brings something new to the table and these are discussed in detail in the general training DVD.
+Each model brings something new to the table and these are discussed in detail in the general training online video.

-Is there a place to get free online training with these tools?
 Yes.
 We have links on the PDWS.biz site and also over at Awarriowsway.com site (look at the page for movies).
 Also at awarriorsway you can watch the weekly training videos as we from time to time use the defenders.

-Why do you have a lanyard and a holster?
 The lanyard came first.
 I needed a way to carry the tool and yet simple deployment.
 Later another person invented the holster and we got into business together.
 I love both means to deploy the tool but the holster brings a capability that a lanyard just didn’t.
-You can have holsters in various configurations: neck holster, under the arm holster, on the belt holster or even screw a holster to the back of your front door so you can keep a tool there where you might need it
+You can have holsters in various configurations: neck holster, under the arm holster, on the belt holster or even screw a holster to the back of your front door so you can keep a tool there where you might need it.